null

 The right Scotts® broadcast spreader for you:

-• For medium lawns (5,000 ft2 or less): Our smallest broadcast spreader, Scotts® Turf Builder® Edgeguard® Mini Broadcast Spreader has precision rate settings for accurate coverage, meaning less waste and clean-up.
+• For medium lawns (5,000 sq. ft. or less): Our smallest broadcast spreader, Scotts® Turf Builder® Edgeguard® Mini Broadcast Spreader has precision rate settings for accurate coverage, meaning less waste and clean-up.
 This spreader comes with Edgeguard® Technology* to help keep product away from non-lawn areas.

-• For large lawns (15,000 ft2 or less): The Scotts® Turf Builder® Edgeguard® DLX Broadcast Spreader has a large capacity hopper (or bucket) and control panel for more accurate coverage, along with Edgeguard® Technology*.
+• For large lawns (15,000 sq. ft. or less): The Scotts® Turf Builder® Edgeguard® DLX Broadcast Spreader has a large capacity hopper (or bucket) and control panel for more accurate coverage, along with Edgeguard® Technology*.

-• For extra large lawns (20,000 ft2 or less): With superb accuracy, a 6-foot spread pattern (for 20 percent faster application than other Scotts® spreaders), an ergonomic handle (with smartphone holder), and foam-filled tires that won't ever go flat, the Scotts® Elite Spreader helps you handle spacious lawns with the greatest of ease.
-Bonus: You can also use it to spread ice melt.
+• For extra large lawns (20,000 sq. ft. or less): With superb accuracy, a 6-foot spread pattern for 20% faster application than other Scotts® spreaders, an ergonomic handle with a spot just for your smartphone, and foam-filled tires that won't ever go flat, the Scotts® Elite Spreader helps you handle spacious lawns with the greatest of ease.

 Drop Spreader